My name is Ian Tan and I’m a Singaporean male.

 I love my family and I fear my God

-This website is the latest, and most enduring, in many personal websites that I’ve started since the late 1990s.
+This website (born 2005) is the latest, and most enduring, in many personal websites that I’ve started since the late 1990s.
 The previous ones never lasted because blogging technology just wasn’t ready for prime time then, and it was awful doing all the manual HTML work.

 I like stuff related to media.